 “If they kick people out of their campers,” he said, “then there will just be more people on the streets.”

 Many homeless people in California live without any kind of shelter — nearly half of the nation’s unsheltered homeless people are here — a brutal testament to years of failed housing policy and a lack of political will at nearly every level of government.
 Gov. Gavin Newsom (D) proposed in his first budget this month to double the annual amount the state will spend on homelessness, to $1 billion.

 The increase reflects a bewildering fact given the resources already devoted to the issue: The problem, according to just-completed homeless counts in cities across California, is undoubtedly getting worse.
-Preliminary numbers released late last week from San Francisco and Alameda County, which includes Oakland and Berkeley, show significant increases in the homeless populations during the past two years.
+Preliminary numbers released this month from San Francisco and Alameda County, which includes Oakland and Berkeley, show significant increases in the homeless populations during the past two years.
 Berkeley’s rise was 43 percent.

 But building affordable housing in California is a growing political challenge as property values skyrocket along with the expectations of the area’s residents.
 Last week, in the face of enduring opposition, state lawmakers placed on hold legislation that would allow state officials to override local planning decisions in some cases to increase urban housing stock.

 “The pressure we are feeling as local politicians is telling us that, as people spend more and more on housing, they feel more and more aggrieved by so-called blight,” said Berkeley Councilmember Kate Harrison, who opposed the RV ban.
 “Only the 1 percent here feel economically secure.”

 Across the bay in San Francisco, which a recent report found has the highest concentration of billionaires of any city in the world, nearly every proposal to address homelessness has met with public ire in the past few months.